top of page

 Our work spans both technical innovation and business transformation.
 Dynamic facilities aren’t just an engineering challenge: they represent a fundamental shift in how media organizations plan, deploy, scale, and finance their operations.

-JT-DMF Kick-Off Meeting Summary & What Comes Next
+JT-DMF Kick-Off Meeting Summary

-The Joint Task Force on Dynamic Media Facilities (JT-DMF) officially launched with an intensive two-day kick-off meeting bringing together the EBU and its members, the AMWA community, and a uniquely balanced mix of vendors, end users, and systems integrators.
+The Joint Task Force on Dynamic Media Facilities (JT-DMF) officially launched in November 2025 with an intensive two-day kick-off meeting bringing together the EBU and its members, the AMWA community, and a uniquely balanced mix of vendors, end users, and systems integrators.
 It was an outstanding mix of commercial and public broadcasters from Europe and North America.

 The goal: shape the future of dynamic, flexible, software-driven media facilities — and build the roadmap together.